420Integrated/go-420coin/cmd/clef/README.md

 The general flow for signing a transaction using e.g. G420 is as follows:
 ![image](sign_flow.png)

-In this case, `g420` would be started with `--signer http://localhost:8550` and would relay requests to `420.sendTransaction`.
+In this case, `g420` would be started with `--signer http://localhost:8550` and would relay requests to `fourtwenty.sendTransaction`.

 ## TODOs